 The university's largest freshman class in history, with more than 420 students, moved in Friday, Aug.
 18, greeted by orientation leaders, resident assistants, faculty and staff.+ Read More

 If you need a position posted on the Blue Board, submit the following:

-First, make sure you've submitted a request for an EAF.
-Second, make sure the student has completed all of the paperwork.
-Typically the students don't finish the paperwork in time and an EAF will sit in HR until they turn in the paperwork.
+First, make sure you've submitted a job notification for the student.
+Second, make sure the student has completed all of the new hire paperwork, if applicable.
+Typically students don't finish the paperwork in time and a job notification will not be processed until all paperwork is complete.
 Third, make sure the student entered their time in UD Web Time Entry online.
 See the current payroll schedule for deadlines.

 Yes, as long as the student does not work more than the maximum allowed hours per week.
 This only applies to non work-study jobs (i.e. graduate assistants and department paid student employees).
 If the student has work study they are only allowed to work one job using the work study award.

 This fall, UD's Eugene Constantin Campus just outside of Rome will welcome new faces to the faculty and staff, as well as new roles for returning faces.+ Read More